AmanDhillonCS/Resume/README.md

 __How to use Dillinger?__
 1. Once you have read examples from [Markdown examples](https://guides.github.com/features/mastering-markdown/) you can go to [Dillinger.io](https://dillinger.io/)
-2. You will see bunch of instructions on the left panel written in Markdown and right panel with converted version.
+2. You will see a bunch of instructions on the left panel written in Markdown and right panel with converted version.
 3. You can go through the instructions (*optional*)
 4. You can click on the left top option and create a new document (optional)
 5. To use Github on Dillinger you can click on **IMPORT FROM** then click on Github
 6. Once you click on Github it will show you **Organisations** panel with your Github account
 7. Once you click on the account you will see the repository that you had created earlier on Github
 8. You can click on the desired .md file e.g index.md that you want to edit and it will open in Dillinger.io
-9. Now you can start editing your document using Markdown syntax and you see all the changes in the right hand panel
+9. Now you can start editing your document using Markdown syntax and you see all the changes in the right-hand panel
 10. Once you are done editing you can click on **SAVE TO** and then choose Github which will ask you to commit changes
 11. After doing the above step you can go back to your Github repository
 ___

-### How to uplaod your resume on Github and choosing a Jekyll theme?
+### How to upload your resume on Github and choosing a Jekyll theme?
-1. Once you are on your Github resume repository click on __settings icon__ .
+1. Once you are on your Github resume repository click on __settings icon__
 2. Scroll down to __Theme Chooser__ and click on __Change theme__
 3. You will see different kinds of themes choose anyone you like
-4. Once again go to settings you will see the link with title **Your site is published** following with a link
+4. Once again go to settings you will see the link with the title **Your site is published** following with a link
 5. Once you click on the link it will show you your resume with the theme you choose earlier
 6. You can use this link for showing your resume

-__Note__ : The changes after choosing the theme might take a few minutes.
+__Note__: The changes after choosing the theme might take a few minutes.
 ___

 ## More Resources

-* Here is intro to [Markdown tutorial](https://guides.github.com/features/mastering-markdown/)
+* Here is an intro to [Markdown tutorial](https://guides.github.com/features/mastering-markdown/)
 * easy to use [Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for Markdown Syntax
 * Guidelines to use [Dillinger](https://www.markdownguide.org/tools/dillinger/)